fire-breathing-rubber-lemons/cs207-FinalProject/docs/milestone2.md

 ```

 **pyad** should be able to deal with either of these cases and end up with the same result, hence allowing the user to build functions of arbitrary complexity and not worry about having to change the implementation method.

-The core operating principle will be:

-1. Define a function to be differentiated (or alternatively use a lambda function inline) `def: test_function(x) return 2 * x` or `lambda x: 2 * x`
-2. Instantiate a specific class of Automatic Differentiation from the **pyad** package (for instance `my_ad = pyad.forwardmode(test_function)` or `my_ad = pyad.forwardmode(lambda x: 2 * x)`
-3. Set up parameters with which to differentiate - this will need to be the seed of each of the variables and the initial derivative conditions (usually 1). `my_ad.initial_conditions(2.5), my_ad.derivative_seeds(1)` or `my_ad.initial_conditions({x:2.5, y:5.8}), my_ad.derivative_seeds({x:1, y:1)`
-4. Compute the derivative - this should be an explicit step as the computational time may be non-negligible. `my_ad.compute_derivative()` - this computation could have a number of options
-    * Allow the user control of whether or not to keep the full trace table for inspection (a must for reverse mode).
-    * Utilise dual number implementation.
-5. There should be a number of methods for interrogating the result once this is completed, these could include:
-    * Get the output value for the derivative
-    * View the initial conditions
-    * View the output trace table

 ### Demo